 Research in this Theme is focused on fostering a patient-centric approach to hearing healthcare through development of evidence-based guidelines for candidature, fitting and rehabilitation.
 These guidelines will enable clinicians to match technology and services to identified individual needs, optimising outcomes for the user as well as increasing overall cost-effectiveness.

-Our current research into barriers to take-up of devices and rehabilitation has demonstrated that current ‘clinician-driven’ models often fail to encourage continuing use of technology.
-Adding further merit to this approach, Longitudinal Outcomes of Children with Hearing Impairment Study (LOCHI) results show that despite universal newborn hearing screening leading to early intervention, current habilitation programs do not enable every hearing-impaired children to achieve age-equivalent language and literacy outcomes.
+Our research into the barriers to take-up of devices and rehabilitation has demonstrated that current ‘clinician-driven’ models often fail to encourage continuing use of technology.
+In addition, our Longitudinal Outcomes of Children with Hearing Impairment Study (LOCHI) has shown that despite universal newborn hearing screening leading to early intervention, current habilitation programs do not enable every hearing-impaired children to achieve age-equivalent language and literacy outcomes.

-Implementation of our research findings and how best to deliver individualised services to regional, rural and remote communities is a primary focus of the Enhanced Service Capacity Research Program.
+Implementation of our research findings and how best to deliver individualised services to regional, rural and remote communities is a primary focus of the Enhanced Service Capacity Research Theme.

-The research project themes in this Program and associated projects are shown below.
+The research projects in this Theme are shown below.